 In a fear conditioning experiment on rats, the researchers in Zurich linked an unpleasant experience to a specific sound.
 Interestingly, the gut instinct signal from the vagus nerve was necessary for unlearning a conditioned response of fear.
 Through a variety of behavioral studies, the researchers determined that the rats without a fully functioning vagus nerve were less afraid of open spaces and bright lights compared with controlled rats with an intact vagus nerve.

-Mark Twain addressed the backlash of conditioned fear when he said, “We should be careful to get out of an experience only the wisdom that is in it and stop there lest we be like the cat that sits down on a hot stove lid.
+Mark Twain addressed the backlash of conditioned fear when he said, “We should be careful to get out of an experience only the wisdom that is in it and stop, there lest we be like the cat that sits down on a hot stove lid.
 She will never sit down on a hot stove lid again and that is well; but also she will never sit down on a cold one anymore.”

 In my book, The Athlete’s Way, I write extensively about ways to overcome learned fear and innate anxiety.
 If you’d like to read a sample from the book with some practical tips on how to overcome conditioned fear responses click here.

-A simple mantra I've used as an athlete to engage my vagus nerve when faced with a threatening challenge is to take a few deep breaths and recite a line by Corra Harris, author of I'd Climb the Highest Mountain, "The bravest thing you can do when you are not brave is to profess courage and act accordingly."
+A simple mantra I've used as an athlete to engage my vagus nerve when faced with a threatening challenge is to take a few deep breaths and recite a line by Corra Harris, author of I'd Climb the Highest Mountain: "The bravest thing you can do when you are not brave is to profess courage and act accordingly."

 The most exciting discovery of this study is that under closer scrutiny of the rats' brains, the researchers found that the loss of signals coming up from the abdomen via the vagus nerve altered the production of both adrenaline and GABA in the brain.

 When the researchers switched from a negative to a neutral stimulus, the rats without gut instincts coming up to the brain via the vagus nerve required significantly longer to re-associate the sound with the new, “safe” and neutral situation.
-The researchers point out that this finding is congruent with other recently published studies which found that stimulation of the vagus nerve can facilitate learning.
+The researchers point out that this finding is congruent with other recently published studies, which found that stimulation of the vagus nerve can facilitate learning.

 Conclusion: The Vagus Nerve Has Powerful Psychological Influences

-Stimulation of the vagus nerve might be able to speed up the process by which people with PTSD can learn to reassociate a non-threatening stimuli which triggers anxiety with a neutral and non-traumatic experience.
+Stimulation of the vagus nerve might be able to speed up the process by which people with PTSD can learn to reassociate a non-threatening stimulus which triggers anxiety with a neutral and non-traumatic experience.
 Vagus nerve stimulation (VNS) is currently used to treat epilepsy and depression, although the psychologcial benefits of VNS remain controversial.

-In a press release Meyers concluded, "We were able to show for the first time that the selective interruption of the signal path from the stomach to the brain changed complex behavioral patterns.
+In a press release, Meyers concluded, "We were able to show for the first time that the selective interruption of the signal path from the stomach to the brain changed complex behavioral patterns.
 This has traditionally been attributed to the brain alone.
 The study shows clearly that the stomach also has a say in how we respond to fear; however, what it says, i.e. precisely what it signals, is not yet clear."